VK-djangopyhton3/stack_demo/README.md

-# Invoice Management Software
+# StackOverflow Question Search Software

-The objective of this assignment is to develop an invoice management system for Acme Inc. A typical workflow for Acme Inc.
+The objective of this assignment is to develop an StackOverflow Question Search  system for teamwave.
+A typical workflow for teamwave .

 ## Clone the project
 Clone the project from Github: